First Lunar Outpost: Surface operations

 The landing site for FLO was to be Mare Smythii, near the equator on the eastern limb.
 This initial landing site was used as a design reference to demonstrate what an optimal mission would look like.
 The team evaluated other landing sites to see how flexible the design was.
 They concluded that: "except for some specialized sites, such as the lunar poles, the bottoms of craters or other unusual terrain, the mission science payload and the EVA activities would not change much from site to site.
 The actual landing site would be decided by a scientific committee over the course of many months."

-One on the surface, the crew would perform nine traverses using a 4 man unpressurized rover.
+Once on the surface, the crew would perform nine traverses using a 4-man unpressurized rover.
 Each traverse would drive out to a maximum range of 25 km and they would visit major geographical features and gathering data about the area.
 Each traverse was divided into segments suitable for one eight-hour EVA on the rover.
 Mission planners hoped five or six traverses could be completed each mission.
 The remaining uncompleted traverses would be left to a future mission.

 Mission designers decided on four major disciplines that surface teams would focus on during the mission: astronomy, geophysics, life sciences, and space and solar systems physics.
 The astronauts would also deploy several "set and forget" standalone science payloads.
 These payloads were: